microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 1. Open a new browser window in private mode, go to your [Microsoft 365 admin center](https://admin.microsoft.com/), and sign in with your **admin** user.

  > [!NOTE]
- > If you are not in your "admin" account, there will be an error with approval.
+ > If you are not in your **admin** account, there will be an error with the approval.
 You cannot self-approve your apps.

 2. On the left navigation pane, select **Settings > Org settings**.
 You might have to click **Show all** before you can view **Settings**.